Tetrapyrazinoporphyrazine: Comparison of TPz to related compounds

 Structurally, TPz is related to other well-known macrocycles formed of tetrapyrrole subunits, such as porphyrin, porphyrazine, and phthalocyanine.
 Due to the negative inductive effect of the eight extra electron-withdrawing nitrogen atoms in the TPz structure, TPz molecules show greater electron deficiency than Pc analogous structures.
 Additionally, TPz molecules generally manifest increased intramolecular charge transport, lower reduction potentials, enhanced conductivity, but less effective π-conjugated systems.

 Free-base TPz molecules possess similar optical, magnetic, and structural properties to these analogues when each is reduced to its anionic states: radical anion (H_{2}TPz^{•-}) or dianion (H_{2}TPz^{2-}), yet with higher stability, allowing more air-stable functional compounds based on anionic TPz.
 This enhanced stability results from the more positive reduction potentials of TPz derivatives upon their aza-substitution compared to the reduction potentials of their Pc-based analogs.

 Structural analogs of tetrapyrazinoporphyrazine, where M = 2H or metal ion.

-Upon increasing the number of aza-substitutions of the Pc macrocycle, the highest occupied molecular orbital – lowest unoccupied molecular orbital (HOMO-LUMO) gap as well as the excitation energies increase, as shown through both cyclic voltammetry (CV) experimental studies and density functional theory (DFT) theoretical calculations.
+Upon increasing the number of aza-substitutions of the Pc macrocycle, the HOMO–LUMO gap as well as the excitation energies increase, as shown through both cyclic voltammetry (CV) experimental studies and density functional theory (DFT) theoretical calculations.
 This increase is also confirmed through a shift to higher energy of the Q-band maximum wavelength position of upon isosteric aza-substitution.
 In addition, TPz derivatives often show possess strong fluorescence band in the visible region, permitting their use as red fluorophores, unlike most Pc derivatives whose fluorescence bands appear in the near-infrared region and are thus not within the visible region.

 Other similar characteristics between these analogues include poor solubility of the unsubstituted core in various solvents, which limits their utilization in different applications.
 Thus, researchers have resorted into adding substituents that can provide both: enhanced solubility and additional functionalization sites.
 Some studies have reported the synthesis of Pc and TPz derivatives that are even water-soluble, like the example in which click chemistry was utilized to add polyethylene glycol (PEG) functionalities as periphery substituents, rendering them soluble in aqueous media as well as organic solvents.